rhiaro/questforbrothers/notes/places.md

 Four major islands and hundreds of minor islands form the Sert Isles to the north east of Tivnies.
 Tantonia is technically at war with Tivnies and Vodat over their sovereignty, though there is no active conflict at the moment.
 Different regions are administered by the three different powers, and nationalities from all over the world reside there.
 Native Sertians now make up a minority, and mostly live on outer minor islands, managing their own affairs.

 ## The Kingdom of Mnt

+Many languages and dialects.

+### The palace

+In the palace they speak Allia-um, the high tongue.

+Her family are Ttolemites.

+### Mntrnao

+The wider city surrounding the palace.

+The workers in the palace and most of the wider city speak a common dialect without a name, a creole mix of different languages.

+### Tadi Nao desert

+Tribes

+* Tadi al-Hiya (northeast)
+* Tadi Matana (northeast)

+Villages of Maia la-Nao.